-If you are new to the world of natural curls, getting to know your curl pattern can help you discover styling techniques and products that will work for you, and find the videos that'll be most relevant to you.
+If you are new to the world of natural curls, getting to know your curl pattern can help you discover styling techniques and products that will work for you.
+You’ll also be able to more easily find the videos that’ll be most relevant to you.

 What’s a curl pattern?

 At NaturallyCurly, we find it useful to divide curl patterns into three main groups: wavy, curly, and coily.
-We know “curly” means a lot of things to a lot of people, and we wince when we see comments on social media saying, “Those aren't real curls, those are just waves!”
-We have no tolerance for comments that insinuate that one curl pattern is better than another.
+We know “curly” means a lot of things to a lot of people, and we wince when we see comments on social media saying “Those aren’t real curls; those are just waves!”
+We have no tolerance for comments that insinuate that one curl pattern is better or worse than another.
 It goes without saying, but we’ll say it anyway: We want women of all curl patterns to love and embrace their hair.
-This texture-typing system is not meant to be divisive, but to provide guidance that will help you care for and style your mane.
+This texture-typing system is not meant to be divisive, but to provide guidance that will help you care for, style, and LOVE your mane.

 Where to start

-Remember, most people are a mix of a couple curl patterns.
-As you can see above we included examples of someone who could be considered Type 2c/3a, and someone who fits in between Types 3c and 4a.
+Remember, most people are a mix of a couple of curl patterns.
+As you can see in the graphic above, we included examples of someone who could be considered Type 2c/3a, and someone who fits in between Types 3c and 4a.
 If you feel you fit multiple curl patterns, that is totally normal.
-If you have curl patterns that are drastically different from each other, then you may want to treat those sections of your hair differently (for example, using heavier products in one section) or some use perm rods to create a uniform curl pattern.
-Finding an experienced stylist who knows how to work with curls can also help customize your haircut to accommodate your multiple curl patterns (so one section doesn't look longer than another).
+If you have curl patterns that are drastically different from each other, you may want to treat those sections of your hair differently (for example, using heavier products in one section”> or some use perm rods to create a uniform curl pattern.
+Finding an experienced stylist who knows how to work with curls can also help customize your haircut to accommodate your multiple curl patterns (so one section doesn’t look longer than another”>.

 If your hair is close to straight but has a loose, gentle bend, you likely have Type 2a waves.
 If your hair is mostly straight at the roots and more defined waves form below your eye level, your waves are Type 2b.
 If your waves start right at the roots and you have very defined waves mixed with actual ringlets, then you are Type 2c.

 Type 3 hair has more defined, springy curls that form spirals or ringlets.
 Those with Type 3 hair are mostly concerned with reducing frizz and adding definition.
-They use creams and gels, and avoid drying ingredients (like sulfates) to give their curls definition, and they're more likely to avoid drying ingredients in their shampoos.
+They use creams and gels to give their curls definition, and they’re more likely to avoid drying ingredients in their shampoos.

-Type 4 hair can appear much shorter than it is (which is known as shrinkage).
-For those with Type 4 locks, it's all about moisture and preventing tangles.
-Conditioners with lots of slip and moisturizers are must-haves in a coily girls’ product lineups.
-Slip refers to how the product lubricates your hair and describes products (i.e., daily conditioner, deep conditioner, or leave-in conditioner) that are usually applied during washing and detangling.
+Type 4 hair can appear much shorter than it is (a phenomenon known as shrinkage“>.
+For those with Type 4 locks, it’s all about moisture and preventing tangles.
+Conditioners with lots of slip and moisturizers are must-haves in a coily girl’s product lineup.
+Slip refers to how the product lubricates your hair and describes products (i.e., daily conditioner, deep conditioner, or leave-in conditioner”> that are usually applied during washing and detangling.